 Noah Stewart has built a fine reputation as an operatic tenor, equally accomplished in interpreting such core roles as Don Jose in Carmen or Rodolfo in La Boheme, or pioneering new roles in contemporary opera.

-- Born in New York, the son of a cashier at a supermarket in Harlem, Noah attended a performing arts high school in Manhattan, performing in his first opera aged 15.
+Born in New York in 1978, the son of a cashier at a supermarket in Harlem, Noah attended a performing arts high school in Manhattan, performing in his first opera aged 15.
 At 17 he won a scholarship to the world-renowned Juilliard School of Music.

 Graduating from the Juilliard aged only 20, he failed many auditions and competitions because the industry didn’t think he was old enough or had enough experience.
 It was during this time that he took the job as a receptionist at Carnegie Hall.
 Then everything changed when he was accepted onto the summer programme at the San Francisco Opera.

 In April 2012 Noah made history by becoming the first black musician to top the classical charts with his debut album ‘Noah’, released by Decca.
 The album includes the operatic arias ‘Recondita armonia’, from Puccini's Tosca, as well as the enduringly popular Bach/Gounod version of ‘Ave Maria’.
 These pieces sit side by side with ‘I'll Walk With God’, which Mario Lanza sang in the movie ‘The Student Prince’.

 While at junior high school, Noah got a job doing voice-overs and backing vocals for Sesame Street.